 Stepan looks like it is trading well in excess of fair value today.
 Its growth from here will depend upon how many acquisitions it completes and whether or not it can turn the polymers business around.
-We are forecasting total annual returns for the next five years of -0.3%.
-This is comprised of the 1% current yield, 4.4% EPS growth and a 5.7% headwind from the valuation reset.
+We are forecasting total annual returns for the next five years of -0.2%.
+This is comprised of the 1% current yield, 4.4% earnings-per-share growth and a 5.6% headwind from the valuation reset.
 Stepan's growth outlook has deteriorated somewhat due to the polymers business but the soaring valuation is the principal issue today.
 Therefore, Stepan looks unattractive on both a growth and value basis, and its 1% yield makes it unattractive for income investors.
-Outstanding returns in 2015 and 2016 are still being digested by the market and that means Stepan should be avoided for now.
+Outstanding returns in 2015 and 2016 are still being digested by the market and that means Stepan should be avoided for now; we rate it a sell.